-How often you should analyse your log data really depends on the reason why you are carrying out the task in the first place, i.e., why are you analysing your logs, and what exactly are you interested in finding?
-Below I list some of the common use cases for analysing logs and give some pointers on how often it makes sense to do so in these situations.
+How often you should analyze your log data really depends on the reason why you are carrying out the task in the first place, i.e., why are you analyzing your logs, and what exactly are you interested in finding?
+Below I list some of the common use cases for analyzing logs and give some pointers on how often it makes sense to do so in these situations.

 Load and performance testing is a key part of the software development cycle.
 It is imperative that systems are tested such that they meet performance requirements.
 For example, web pages should be load tested so that they are responsive under different conditions (e.g. low user load, medium load, high/peak load).
 You may also want to carry out stress testing – i.e. load test the system to see at what point your system becomes unresponsive/breaks or at what point the response time is no longer acceptable from a performance perspective.
 With stress testing, you get to know your system limits and when you are going to need to add more servers or modify your architecture.

-Support requests or reported issues can require analysing your logs.
-For example, we have support teams that regularly use Logentries to answer user queries in relation to failed log ins or issues with payments.
-In this situation log analysis is usually performed on a per request basis.
+Support requests or reported issues can require analyzing your system logs.
+For example, we have support teams that regularly use Logentries to answer user queries in relation to failed logins or issues with payments.
+In this situation system log analysis is usually performed on a per request basis.

 When managing live systems you will want to know immediately when something is up.
 And your system logs are one of the first places to look if you do suspect a problem.
 However its unlikely that you will want to be constantly looking at your logs ‘in case’ something breaks.
 So it’s a good idea to set up some alerts.
 That way, if there is suddenly a spike in exceptions or errors, you will be notified.
 It’s likely that you will also want to glance at your logs periodically.